-While THE TROLLENBERG TERROR is marred somewhat by the late breaking cheese factor, the flaw is nowhere near fatal.
+While THE TROLLENBERG TERROR is marred somewhat by the cheese factor late this flaw is nowhere near fatal.
 In fact, to modern eyes the shortcomings only add to the fun.
-It's also refreshing these days to see a reporter who isn't a sleazeball in his pursuit of the story and actually pitches in willingly at the climax instead of being a hindrance.
+It's also refreshing these days to see a reporter who isn't a sleaze ball in his pursuit of the story and actually pitches in willingly at the climax instead of being a hindrance.

-On top of that, it seems courageous enough for the guy just to climb up that mountain again after what happened to him in SNOWMAN and AUNTIE MAME.
+On top of that, it seems pretty damn courageous for the guy just to climb up that mountain again after what happened to him in SNOWMAN and AUNTIE MAME.

 |What?
 She ended up with the reporter?
 You've GOT to be kidding!|

 |Why he's Tuck and you're not: he smoothly moves on to big sis without missing a beat!
 "Cigarette?"|